georgelroberts/real_or_not/README.md

 ## How to run

-For a run-through of the dataset and information about it, please run 'exploration.py'
+For a run-through of the dataset and information about it, please run 'exploration.py'.
+To start fitting and to look at all the score history (for different models), run 'pipeline.py'.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)